 In this post, I’ll show you how to clear the DNS cache on Windows 7.
 Note that the steps are similar for all windows versions.

 How to clear the DNS cache on Windows 7?

-- Press on Win key + R altogether.
+Step – 1: Press on the Win key + R altogether.

-- The RUN dialogue box will open up.
+Step – 2: The RUN dialogue box will open up.
+Now, type CMD.

-- Press enter or click on “Ok” to open CMD.
+Step – 3: Press enter or click “OK” to open CMD.

-Follow these steps below to clear the DNS cache from Windows PCs.
+Follow the steps below to clear the DNS cache from Your Windows 7 operating system.